 What is your adoption process?

 The first step to adopting a cat or dog from Animal Friends Alliance is to fill out a cat adoption questionnaire or dog adoption questionnaire.
-You can do this online or in the shelter (Mulberry campus for cats, Taft Hill campus for dogs.)
+You can do this online or in the shelter (2200 N Taft Hill Rd Fort Collins, CO).

 The next step is to pick out a cat or dog!
-Check out our adoptable cats and adoptable dogs for pictures and short descriptions or come into the shelter at our Mulberry campus for cats or our Taft Hill campus for dogs, Poudre Pet & Feed Supply Loveland (2400 N. Lincoln Ave.), or PetSmart Fort Collins (4432 S. College Ave.) to see them in person.
+Check out our adoptable cats and adoptable dogs for pictures and short descriptions or come into the shelter for cats or dogs, Poudre Pet & Feed Supply Loveland (2400 N. Lincoln Ave.), or PetSmart Fort Collins (4432 S. College Ave.) to see them in person.

 Note: not all available cats and dogs reside at our campuses.
 Some are at off-site adoption partners or in foster homes.
 If you are interested in a particular cat or dog, please call our shelter at (970) 484-8516 for their current status and location.